hoangsonww/AI-ML-Classifiers/README.md

    ```

 3. **Run Object Classification**
-   Replace `<image_path>` in the `object_classification.py` script with the path to your image file (`objects.jpg`, `objects.png`, or another image).
    ```bash
    python object_classification.py
    ```

-The script will then classify the objects in the image and display the class labels along with the confidence scores.
+You will then be asked to choose your input type (image, video, or webcam).
+Enter `image` to classify the objects in the sample image provided (`objects.jpg`), or enter `video` to classify objects in a video file.
+You can also use your webcam for live testing.

-Feel free to change the image path and other parameters in the script to suit your needs.
+Feel free to change the paths and other parameters in the script to suit your needs.

+**Note:** All our classifiers will only stop when you press `Q`, `ESC`, or otherwise close the window.

 ### Output

 The output will display the class labels of the objects detected in the image along with the confidence scores.
+Or, if you choose to use your webcam, the output will display the class labels of the objects detected in the video stream.
+If you choose to use a video file, the output will be a video displaying the detected objects along with their class labels.

+Example output:

 <p align="center">
   <img src="Object-Classification/object-classi.png" alt="Object Classification Output" width="350">